rdbliss/rdbliss.github.io/_posts/2020-05-08-an-ansatz-approach-to-the-zeta-function.md

 ---
-title: An Ansatz Approach to the Zeta Function
+title: An ansatz approach to the zeta function
 ---

 The evaluation of Riemann's zeta function